-ZipRecruiter Integration is a paid plugin for WP Job Manager which lets you query and show job listings from ZipRecruiter.
-It also includes a shortcode that displays only ZipRecruiter jobs.
+The integration with ZipRecruiter was provided as a paid plugin for WP Job Manager which let you query and show job listings from ZipRecruiter.
+It also included a shortcode that displayed only ZipRecruiter jobs.

 This plugin lets you backfill your job board with results from ZipRecruiter dynamically.
 For example, if a user searches for “developer” and no results are found in your own database, you can set this plugin to pull in results from the ZipRecruiter API and display those instead.
 Here’s an example screenshot: